BloomTech-Labs/omega2020-fe/README.md

 - Folder structure can get complicated

 **What will you be using for styling and presentation?**
-- Material UI and some 'vanilla' CSS
+- Material UI, React Styling Components and some 'vanilla' CSS

 ## Back End